 In my mind, a diary is a daily recording of thoughts and events.
 While those kinds of things are fun to record and look back on, I think a journal is something more.
 It can include daily things, but more often, it’s a place to explore your thoughts and discover who you are, what makes you happy and sad and grateful and discouraged.
 It’s a journey of self discovery.
 You can figure out who you are, and how you came to be that way.
 You can explore your trials and challenges, and why you seem to make the same mistakes over and over again.
 It can help you recognize patterns in your life, so you can strengthen the good ones, and get rid of the bad.

 In my experience, a journal is the most powerful tool for personal growth there is.
 I believe we each have wisdom inside us and writing is a fantastic way to uncover that and find answers for yourself.

 Want to join me on a journey of self discovery?

 Many of you just finished up my annual Design Your Destiny goal setting course.
-I had so much fun hearing from you via email and on Instagram and many of you asked for more once the program was over, so I decided we’d continue our journey together by diving into my favorite daily self-care practice–journaling.
+I had so much fun hearing from you via email and on Instagram and didn’t want to lose that contact once the program was over, so I decided we’d continue our journey together by diving into my favorite daily self-care practice—journaling.

 Each week, I’ll be sending out a journal prompt or exercise via email.
+There will be a monthly theme we’ll explore together.
 My hope is that you’ll write about the prompts and complete the exercises each week in your own journal and learn to love journaling as much as I do.
-I don’t have the entire program planned out yet, but here are a few of the themes we’ll cover:
+Here are a few of the themes we’ll cover:

 - New beginnings